Formatting Your ETDR

 - Standard 12 or 10-point font size is preferred, but non-standard fonts and size may be used if they are fully legible and acceptable to the committee and the Graduate School.
 The font and size should be consistent throughout the document.
 The font and spacing should be sufficient for someone reading the document on a computer screen.
 If the document is printed, the reader needs to be able to see what is shown without difficulty.

 - Standard double spacing for the text is preferred, 1.
 5 is acceptable.
 Long quotations, footnotes, multi-line captions, and bibliographic entries may be single-spaced.
-Double spacing should be used between footnotes and bibliographic entries.
+A blank line is required between footnotes and bibliographic entries.

 - All margins should be 1".
 To allow for binding a personal paper copy, the left margin may be set to 1.5".

 - You must use the form of your name as it is recorded officially at Kansas State University.
-Author and title will appear in upper case.
+The title will appear in sentence case (What is sentence case?).
 Greek letters, chemical names, and other unusual characters must be spelled out.

 - Arabic numerals (1, 2, 3) or author/year may be used to indicate an in-text citation.
 Citations may be numbered consecutively throughout the entire manuscript or consecutively within each chapter.
 References or notes can be placed at the bottom of the page (footnotes), at the end of a chapter, or at the end of the document (endnotes).
 Numbering and placement must be consistent throughout the document.